 Soon I Settled In

-But after a handful of days I reached the beautiful mountain city of Dalat.
-So high into the mountains the weather goes from hot and humid summer to tempered autumn, and the rainforest turns into pine forest.
+But after a handful of days, I reached the beautiful mountain city of Dalat.
+High in the mountains, the weather goes from hot and humid summer to tempered autumn, and the rainforest turns into pine forest.
 Everything changes in one hour of driving, and it feels like you’re in a different country.

 I found a mechanic who fixed my bike for good and I rode off with elevated spirit, ready to finally start the adventure as I had imagined it.
 I drove down the winding mountain roads enjoying the spectacular view of lush valleys, blue skies, steep rockfaces and splashing waterfalls surrounding me.